 On the other hand, React approaches the community design of UIs by splitting them up into components, meaning constructor build modules that control your state and organize them into a more complicated UI react component in different parts.

-Pros and Cons Of AngularJS and ReactJS
+Pros and Cons of AngularJS and ReactJS

-Angular JS Pros:
+Angular JS Advantages: